Applying for parental leave: A guide for NZ employers and parents

 • Before the employee returns to work (except for Keeping in Touch hours).

-Managing parental leave well starts with getting the basics right.
-Timely notification, clear documentation, and a consistent employer response make a big difference — especially during what can be an overwhelming time for employees.
-Getting it right helps build trust, smooth transitions, and reinforces a supportive workplace culture.
+• Managing parental leave well starts with getting the basics right on both sides.
+Timely notification, clear documentation, and a consistent response make a big difference.

 How Crayon can help